tech-giants/Siraan/README.md

 The documentation is based on the [esdoc](https://esdoc.org/) library.

-Run the command below to generate documentation:
+Run the following command to generate documentation:
 ```
 npm run esdoc
 ```